anonymousGithub2022/DeciX/readme.md

 | **CodeBert** | 10                   | 72.51    | 46.04    | 409   |
 | **PyGPT2**   | 4                    | 17.38    | 7.73     | 47    |

 The input length statistics are shown in the above table.
+Notice for CodeBERT, the input length is significant larger than the input length of other subjects.

 |   Model      | min                  | avg      | std      | max   |
 |--------------|----------------------|----------|----------|-------|